Shrewsbury School: Post Second World War

 Between 1944 and 1950 John Wolfenden (later Lord Wolfenden) was headmaster; he left Shrewsbury to become Vice-Chancellor of the University of Reading.
 He was appointed to various public body chairmanships by the Privy Council, and also went on to be director of the British Museum.
-His name is closely associated with the government-instituted Wolfenden Report, which he chaired.
+His name is closely associated with the 1957 Wolfenden Report, which he chaired.

 In 1952, the school was 400 years old.
-It received a royal visit to mark the occasion, and presented the town with a new cross for the historic site of the town's High Cross (which had been removed in 1705) at the termination of the market street which was a starting point for civic and religious processions in the medieval town and a significant location (the place of execution of Earl of Worcester and others after the Battle of Shrewsbury in 1403, and of Dafydd III, last native Prince of Wales in 1283).
+It received a royal visit to mark the occasion, and presented the town with a new cross for the historic site of the town's high cross (which had been removed in 1705) at the termination of the market street which was a starting point for civic and religious processions in the medieval town and a significant location (the place of execution of Earl of Worcester and others after the Battle of Shrewsbury in 1403, and of Dafydd III, last native Prince of Wales in 1283).

 The future Deputy Prime Minister of the UK Michael Heseltine attended the school immediately after the Second World War on a scholarship.
 A number of the founders and writers of the satirical magazine Private Eye attended the school in the 1950s.
 Willy Rushton was also at the school at this time.
 The comedian, actor, writer and television presenter Michael Palin of Monty Python's Flying Circus attended the school shortly afterwards and a scholarship is now available named for him.

 Between 1963 and 1975 Donald Wright served as headmaster.
 The Times has called Wright a "great reforming headmaster".
 While there, working with the Anglican Diocese of Liverpool, Wright took a leading role in the building of a new Shrewsbury House, the school's mission in Liverpool, which was opened in 1974 by Princess Anne.
 He secured many leading churchmen to come to preach in the school chapel, including Donald Coggan, Archbishop of Canterbury.
 After retiring as a headmaster in 1975, Wright became the Archbishop of Canterbury's Patronage Secretary, chaired the William Temple Foundation, and served as Secretary to the Crown Appointments Commission.

 In the 1960s, Kingsland House, another 19th century gentleman's residence was acquired by the school and adapted for use for central catering for all pupils (previously food had been arranged in houses).
 A new science building was also added in the 1960s.

 Sir Eric Anderson served as headmaster between 1975 and 1980.
 He went on to be Rector of Lincoln College, Oxford, chairman of the Heritage Lottery Fund and Provost of Eton, among other roles.

 In 1988, another Georgian villa house, the Grove, was bought and adapted for use as boarding house.
 In 1996 a new IT building, the Craig Building, was added.